 Memorial Day BBQ Menu Ideas

 Quality – All meat is inspected by USDA and they grade the meat based on the age of the animal and the degree of marbling in the meat.
 You have three choices when picking your brisket, prime – choice – select cuts.
 These are the categories that USDA assign to all cuts of meat.
-Prime brisket will be the pricey cut, but the best has the most marbling throughout the brisket.
+Prime brisket will be the pricey cut, which has the most marbling throughout the brisket.
 Then the choice cut has little less marbling.
-The select cut has the least and is what you find in most of your grocery stores.
+The select cut has the least marbling and is what you find in most of your grocery stores.
 Prime and Choice you will find in a butcher shop or in places like Sam’s and Costco’s.
-I prefer and if you can afford it, prime or choice is best when you want a succulent beef brisket for your family and friends on Memorial Day barbecues.
+I prefer the prime cut it is worth every penny.
+If you can afford it, prime or choice is best when you want a succulent beef brisket for your family and friends on Memorial Day barbecues.

 Weight Factor In Choosing Your Brisket – To me, there are two important things to factor in : (1) the fat and collagen to muscle ratio; and (2) the number of people you’ll be feeding.
 Because you’re going to be smoking slow and long, there will be losing weight as the fat starts to render away, which helps with flavor and tenderizes the meat.
 You have to figure you’re going to yield 60 % of the original weight of the brisket.
 So I follow the guideline of a pound of meat per person you’re planning to serve.

 Flexibility Of The Brisket – A brisket is a meat that you have to be careful when cooking, so you should be looking at a few things when making your selection.
 As we said above not too fatty, yet a good ratio of marbling.
 Another thing to look for when choosing your brisket is that when held in middle both ends flex down.
 If it is stiff it means there is too much hard fat and collagen which would not render away during cooking.